Is Using Tax Preparation Software Deductible?

 When filing your taxes, you can take the standard deduction or itemize your deductions.
 The standard deduction is a set, flat-rate amount you can take to reduce your tax bill, which you might choose to make filing your taxes quick and easy.
 The standard deduction amount depends on whether you're filing single, jointly, or as head of your household.
 Should you take the standard deduction, you can't deduct any expenses, including tax preparation software.

 People with more complex tax situations, such as home owners or business owners, often itemize their deductions.
 To benefit from taking itemized deductions, the total amount of the expenses you want to claim has to exceed the standard deduction.
 If you itemize, you can include the cost of your tax software or other preparation fees on your Schedule A of Forms 1040 and 1040NR.

 The IRS doesn't set a limit on the number of software programs you can buy or their cost.
-However, these fees, whether they're from a tax professional or our software, can't be more than 2 percent of your adjusted gross income.
+However, these fees, whether they're from a tax professional or our software, which used to be deductible are no longer able to be deducted from your adjusted gross income.

 The standard deduction is a dollar amount that taxpayers are eligible to receive in order to reduce their income when not itemizing their individual deductions.
-The 2018 amount for the standard deduction depends on whether you're filing as a single person or jointly.
-The deduction has increased substantially for 2018, giving taxpayers an extra benefit to look forward to during the 2018 tax season.
+The 2022 amount for the standard deduction depends on whether you're filing as a single person or jointly.

 Utilizing a standard deduction on your tax return allows you to lower your taxable income, consequently decreasing your tax bill.
 Note that if you claim this, you cannot also itemize deductions on your return, you must choose to do one or the other.